 - Mode - Opens a list containing display modes.
 The display mode can be Outline, Pixel or Vector, these modes are also available from the View menu.

 - Color - Opens a list of color modes used to display the document.
 The document will be rendered into an image with a format defined by the selected color mode.

-- Intent - Opens a list of color intents used for the display calibration.
+- Intent - Opens a list of color intents used for the display color calibration.

 - Resolution - Edits the display resolution used when rendering in Pixel mode, or when flattening vectors to images.
 If the Default Resolution check box is checked, the resolution specified in the document settings is used.

-- Minimum Delay and Maximum Delay - Set the minimum and maximum delay for rendering a complete background image of the document.
+- Minimum Delay and Maximum Delay - Set the minimum and maximum delay for rendering a complete version of the document image.
 The complete rendering is used when scrolling or zooming the document, when the actual screen rendering is not yet available.
 The complete image is created after a delay between the minimum and maximum amounts depending on the complexity of the document.

 - Complete Size - Set the size (in megapixels) of the complete image of a document.

 - Proof Preview - Enable or disable the color proof preview mode.

 - Gamut Warning - Enable or disable the gamut warning display of colors not printable with the current color profile.